Year 11 Product Design and Technologies Units 1 and 2

 - learn about the factors that influence design and use design thinking

-- complete an e-folio, using the Double Diamond design process with a design brief, evaluation criteria, research, drawing and modelling ideas; planning of your time, materials, safety and construction methods for your own design
+- Develop a Digital Folio, using the Double Diamond design process with a design brief, evaluation criteria, research, drawing and prototype ideas; planning of your time, materials, safety and construction methods for your own design

 - make the product you designed and at the end, evaluate the product